Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 This family of vector spaces together with the natural ``inclusion'' maps form a graded persistence module in the sense of Section \ref{sec:persistence} with $\CS=\CS(\alpha)\cup\{0\}$.
 (It is essential at this point that $W$ meets the background requirement \ref{BA}.
 Otherwise, we would need to modify the definition of a persistence module; see \cite{CGGM:Entropy}.)
 We denote the resulting persistence module by $\SH(W;\F)$.
 The global symplectic homology is then $\SH^\infty(W;\F)$.

 Somewhat informally, $\SH^t(W;\F)$ can be defined via the following construction.
-As is pointed out it in Section \ref{sec:persistence}, it suffices to define $\SH^t(W;\F)$ when $t\not\in\CS$.
+As is pointed out in Section \ref{sec:persistence}, it suffices to define $\SH^t(W;\F)$ when $t\not\in\CS$.
 Assume first that the Reeb flow is non-degenerate.
-Let $H$ be an autonomous Hamiltonian on $\WW$, which is a convex, strictly monotone increasing function $h(r)$ of $r$ on $M\times [1,\infty)$ and $0$ on $W$.
+Let $H$ be an autonomous Hamiltonian on $\WW$, which is a convex, strictly increasing function $h(r)$ of $r$ on $M\times [1,\infty)$ and $0$ on $W$.
 The function $h$ is required to be linear at infinity, i.e., of the form $tr-c$ with $c>0$.
 Furthermore, let $\tH$ be a small Morse perturbation of $H$ supported near $W$.
 Then $\tH$ is a Morse--Bott Hamiltonian in the sense of \cite{Bo, BO0}, and $\SH^t(W;\F)$ is simply the Floer homology of $H$ or equivalently $\tH$; cf.\ \cite[Thm.\ 3.5 and Cor.\ 3.6]{CGGM:Entropy}.
 This is the homology of a complex with two generators $\hx$ and $\cx$ of degrees, $\mu(x)+1$ and $\mu(x)$ respectively, for every closed Reeb of orbit $x$ with $\CA(x)<t$ and one generator for every critical point of $\tH$; see, e.g., \cite{Bo, BO0, CGGM:Inv}.
 In fact, one can trim down this complex further and make the number of generators of the latter type equal to $\dim\H(W;\F)$.
 In any event, when $W$ is star-shaped we can have only one such generator, which we denote by $[W]$.
 When the Reeb flow is degenerate, we first take a small non-degenerate perturbation of the contact form and then apply this construction.
-For an interval $I=(t',t)$ we define $\SH^{I}(W;\alpha)$ as the quotient of $\SH^{t}(W;\F)$ by the image of $\SH^{t'}(W;\F)$.
+For an interval $I=[t',t)$ with endpoints outside $\CS$, $\SH^{I}(W;\alpha)$ is defined as the homology of the quotient complex.

 As a consequence of this construction and \ref{BA}, for every $t$ the support

 is a finite set.
 Furthermore, when $\delta>0$ is sufficiently small, e.g., $\delta<\inf\CS(\alpha)$,